q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 Your application will need an API token with permission to query (_read_) your bucket and create (_write_) additional authorizations (or, API tokens,) for IoT devices.
-You can use an _all-access_ token for this.
+You can use an _All-Access_ token for this.

 {{% note %}}